gdalcubes/docs/source/collection_formats.rst

 Example 2: One GDAL dataset - many bands
 ******************************************

-The following example can be used to define bands of PlanetScope data, where all bands (except a mask band) are stored in a single GeoTIFF file.
+The following example can be used to define bands of PlanetScope surface reflectance data, where all bands (except a mask band) are stored in a single GeoTIFF file.

 .. code-block:: json
    :caption: Example band definitions for PlanetScope surface reflectance collection format.